 5. Graduate students may temporarily change to individuals directly affiliated with Princeton University.
 The exception is undergraduate students.
 Under no circumstances, may an Undergraduate student temporarily reside in a graduate apartment under these guidelines.

 6. The temporary change in resident amounts charged for the unit must not exceed the contract amount charged by the University for the unit.
 The University contract holder will remain liable for the total payment due during the term of the contract.

-7. The University contract holder must complete a Temporary Change in Resident application available at the Housing and Real Estates office’s website, and prepare a written agreement for the temporary resident that clearly states the period of same, monthly payment expectations, and any other conditions deemed necessary.
-All parties involved must sign the agreement and submit a copy Housing and Real Estate
+7. The University contract holder must complete a Temporary Change in Resident application available through My Housing for Graduates.
+A mutually signed written agreement between the contract holder and temporary resident which clearly states the period, monthly payment expectations, and any other conditions deemed important is necessary.
+Only the Temporary Change in Resident Application needs to be submitted to the Housing Office.

 8. The Parking Office will issue a temporary parking permit to temporary residents that have a copy of the approved Graduate Housing Permission form.
 The Housing and Real Estate office does not issue additional keys to temporary residents.
 The contract holder is responsible for the exchange of keys and will be held responsible for any keys that are not returned to the University.
 A lock change will be performed if any key(s) are not accounted for.